ArendPeter/GameMakerGuide/docs/14_Platformer_Camera/1_Camera.md

 ## Setup Room

 We're going to repeat some of the steps from "FlappyBird | Camera".
-Resize the room to make it wider, then populate it accordingly.
+Resize the room to make it wider, and taller (we'll see why later), then populate it accordingly.
 Also you'll still need to enabled view and view ports in the settings, but the similarities stop there (i.e. don't set view following, or view speed, we'll do that in code).
 You could enabled views / view ports in code, but I usually just do it in the room (it pains me to say it sometimes it's just easier use UIs rather than code 😭)

 Here's what I got after making the update